Divorce Lawyer

 Couples can achieve an uncontested divorce in Georgia if the petitioning spouse files no-fault, citing an “irretrievable breakdown” in the marital relationship and there are no major disagreements as to property division, spousal and child support, and child custody.
-The spouses, with their family law attorneys, enter into negotiations (or mediation) to reach a martial settlement agreement, which they present to the judge for approval.
-If the court finds no objection with the agreement, it is approved and becomes the basis for the divorce decree.
+The spouses, with their respective family law attorneys, enter into negotiations (or mediation) to reach a marital settlement agreement, which they present to the judge for approval.
+If the court finds no objection to the agreement, it is approved and becomes the basis for the divorce decree.

 • Adultery